 Strap on your helmets, pull up your kickstands, and prepare to have the most fun that’s allowed on two wheels.
-No matter how old you are, there’s nothing more exhilarating than putting your pedals into action and coasting down a trail.
+No matter how old you are, there’s nothing more exhilarating than putting your pedals into action and coasting upon a scenic adventure.

 Begin your day by parking at Charlie’s Boat Yard and grabbing a quick bite to eat.
 This little waterfront restaurant is always hopping during the summer months, with a huge outdoor patio.
-And btw, they serve brunch!
-But if you really want to hit the road fast, you can always get a bite to eat from their grab-and-go window.
+By the way, they serve brunch!
+If you’re striving to hit the road fast, you can always get a bite to eat from their grab-and-go window.

 At just over 5 miles, this ride is perfect for beginners and the little ones.
-If you’re up for it, don’t forget that the Tifft Nature Preserve is just down the road, south of Dug’s Dive.
+If you’re up for it, don’t forget that the Tifft Nature Preserve is just down the road!

 Perhaps the most scenic ride on the list commences by parking your car at Devil’s Hole Park in Niagara Falls.
 Follow the Robert Moses Parkway and ride past DeVeaux Woods Park to see the Niagara Whirlpool in action.
 Continue alongside the Whirlpool Rapids, eventually reaching the city.
 Once inside, the city is yours to discover.

-At just under 8 miles, this ride is perfect for any one just looking to step out and have fun.
-You can always extend your ride by remaining on the Robert Moses until you get to the Grand Island Bridge at Buffalo Ave.
+At just under 8 miles, this ride is perfect for any one just looking to step out and have fun!

-Sometimes you want to get away without really getting away.
-For a quiet ride steeped in isolation, try the Clarence Pathways.
-Park your car on Clarence Center between Utley and Barnum Roads.
+Sometimes, you want to get away without really getting away.
+For a quiet ride encumbered in isolation, try the Clarence Pathways.
+First, Park your car on Clarence Center between Utley and Barnum Roads.
 Going east will take you past the Arrowhead Golf Course and into Akron.
 Turn right where the trail ends at Rte.
 93, go left on John St., and right on Parkview Dr. After about a quarter mile you’ll come to the beautiful Akron Falls.

 Travel back and unwind at the Clarence Center Coffee Co. and Café at the corner of Goodrich and Clarence Center.
 Don’t let the name fool you, they have a lot more to offer than coffee.
 Stop in for Happy Hour on Fridays and Saturdays and enjoy live, local music.
 Sample the Chipotle Pesto and Bacon Flatbread, or their Loaded Grilled Cheese Sandwich.